Mária Széchy: First marriage and life as Countess Bethlen

-Széchy received a large dowry, containing jewellery from Bratislava and Vienna as well as expensive clothing.
-Many of her jewels, from her late father's treasury, originated in Stephen Bocskay's collection.
-The seven counties of Transylvania sent tributes to the wedding feast.
-Drugeth invited the king and the palatine, as well as the aristocracy of Hungary and Transylvania, and representatives of neighbouring counties and royal free cities.
-Both King Ferdinand II and Palatine Miklós Eszterházy sent representatives.
-The wedding was celebrated in the chapel of a castle the Széchys owned in nearby Jolsva (today Jelšava, Slovakia) and followed by days of feasting in Murány Castle.
-A week later, the couple travelled to Transylvania with many of their guests; they were received with celebrations along the way.
+Széchy's rich dowry contained jewellery and clothes from Bratislava and Vienna.
+Many of her jewels originated in Stephen Bocskay's collection.
+The seven counties of Transylvania all sent tributes to the wedding feast.
+Homonnay invited the Habsburg emperor-king, Ferdinand II and the palatine, Miklós Esterházy (who both sent envoys) as well as the aristocracy of Hungary and Transylvania and representatives of neighbouring counties and royal free cities.
+The wedding was celebrated in the chapel of the Széchys's Jolsva (today Jelšava, Slovakia) castle and followed by days of feasting in Murány Castle.
+A week later, the couple travelled to Transylvania accompanied by many of their guests; they were received with celebrations along the way.

 Széchy arrived in her new home, Gyulafehérvár (today Alba Iulia, Romania), on 18 June 1627.
 She became a prominent lady in the princely court.
-The couple spent most of their time in their countryside estates, but also participated in the lively entertainments of Catherine of Brandenburg, especially during the first winter of their marriage.
-Later, there is proof that Catherine and Széchy disliked each other.
-Széchy's first marriage seems to have been happy; the spouses treated each other with love and care.
-Bethlen often listened to his wife's advice.
+Although the young couple spent most of their time on their countryside estates, they participated in the lively entertainments of Princess Catherine of Brandenburg, especially during the first winter of their marriage.
+Széchy's first marriage appears to have been happy; the spouses treated each other with love and care, and Count Bethlen often listened to his wife's advice.
+Count Bethlen struggled with drinking too much, but he was able to stay sober when in his wife's company.
+Mária Homonnay sent instructions to her daughter and son-in-law, who deferred to her and honoured her.

-In 1628, Széchy had her first child, a daughter named Krisztina.
-They were both often sick with a fever in the next two years.
-Following the death of Prince Bethlen, Transylvania experienced political turmoil; Széchy and her daughter stayed in the family seat of Nagyecsed.
+In 1628, Széchy gave birth to her first child, a daughter named Krisztina.
+They were both often sick with a fever over the next two years.
+Following the death of Prince Bethlen, Transylvania experienced political turmoil, so Széchy and her daughter stayed in the family seat of Nagyecsed for their protection.
 In the summer of 1631, Krisztina, not yet three, died of a childhood illness, and was buried with great ceremony.
-During 1632, Széchy probably had a second daughter who died in infancy.
-Around Christmas that year, her husband also died.
+During 1632, Széchy probably had a second child who died in infancy.
+Around Christmas 1632, her husband also died.
 The cause was possibly a pubic lice infestation or another unknown illness, of which he might have been suffering since 1630.

-As soon as her husband died, Széchy's father-in-law, István Bethlen Sr., and her brother-in-law, Péter Bethlen, went to Nagyecsed.
-Citing the lack of surviving children, they deprived Széchy even of inheritance that was her due.
-The advisors Széchy's mother sent were helpless against the politically powerful men, who hastened the matter to prevent Széchy from gaining support in the princely court.
-On 1 March 1633, the family signed an agreement, in which Széchy unconditionally relinquised Nagyecsed and its surrounding estates, but kept Vajdahunyad, Déva, and Bábolna (today Hunedoara, Deva, and Bobâlna, Romania).
-It was further specified that upon her remarriage, she would give Vajdahunyad and Bábolna back, too.
-Déva was only hers until her death (meaning that her future children could not inherit it).
-She kept only an estate in Tasnád and a house in Nagyvárad (today Tășnad and Oradea, Romania) which were bought with money from her dowry.
-Széchy retired to Déva.